Debs (ball): Participation

 Some students may worry about being invited or finding a date, but many attend with friends or in a group.

 People are usually dressed in formal black tie, gowns or dresses.
 These are often adorned with a corsage.
 While formal attire is traditional, it is not required for entrance.
 It is customary for men to purchase a corsage, flowers or a box of chocolates for their dates if they are women.

 Controversy

+From the mid-1980s onwards, several attempts were made to either ban or curtail the celebration of Debs balls in Ireland.
+In 1986, for example, the Loreto Order of nuns, who were patron to dozens of girls' schools across the country, issued a decree that school management should not support or participate the organisation of these events.
+In 1991, a TD with the Progressive Democrats said that they should be banned altogether.

 In 1998, at a hearing between Judge Desmond Windle and a school solicitor from Newpark Comprehensive about a late night bar extension, the judge stated that the term "Debs ball" should not be used to describe a school leavers dance because its origins were in "archaic" practices associated with royal courts, and "nothing to do with a Republic".
 Describing the term as "nonsensical" and "absurd", the judge showed particular disdain for the term as he believed that its use in Ireland derived from the English royal court, despite the word "debutante" being French in origin.

 News outlets in 2012 and 2013 published articles featuring the money spent by attendees, on average €695-€825 on the night, including spend on dresses.
 The events also face criticism as the nights often have a heavy focus on alcohol, and associated by some with "drunkenness and rowdy behaviour".